 1956: a novella, Boy in Darkness, published in an anthology alongside works by John Wyndham and William Golding.

-July 1957 For Mr Pye – an island, MP’s adaptation of Mr Pye as a radio play, broadcast by the BBC; MP had a nervous breakdown following the failure of The Wit to Woo.
+July 1957: For Mr Pye – an island, MP’s adaptation of Mr Pye as a radio play, broadcast by the BBC.

-1958: MP diagnosed as suffering from Parkinson’s disease; given electro-current therapy (ECT) to no good effect.
+1958: MP diagnosed as suffering from ‘premature senility’, now called Parkinson’s disease; given electro-current therapy (ECT) to no good effect.

 Early 1959: MP finished Titus Alone with great difficulty, having problems of concentration.
 The critical reception was poor.